artprima/prometheus-metrics-bundle/README.md

     # namespace is used to prefix the prometheus metrics
     namespace: myapp

-    # metrics backend type
-    type: in_memory # possible values: in_memory, apcu, redis

     # ignoring some routes in metrics
     ignored_routes: [some_route_name, another_route_name]

-    # used in case of type = "redis"
-    redis:
+    # metrics backend
+    storage:
+        # DSN of the storage.
+All parsed values will override explicitly set parameters.
+Ex: redis://127.0.0.1?timeout=0.1
+        url: ~

+        # Known values: in_memory, apcu, redis
+        type: in_memory

+        # Available parameters used by redis
         host: 127.0.0.1
         port: 6379
         timeout: 0.1
         read_timeout: 10
         persistent_connections: false
         password: ~
+        database: ~ # Int value used by redis adapter
+        prefix: ~   # String value used by redis and apcu

+        # A variable parameter to define additionnal options as key / value.
+        options:
+            foo: bar

     # used to disable default application metrics
     disable_default_metrics: false